asurati/wip.src/content/post/2023-07-04-vc4-cube-demo.md

 ### **Result:**
 [Here](https://drive.google.com/file/d/15VhwMhjViI5oS_vb0vPaBUN_wy8Pw6-0/view?usp=sharing)
 is a video capture of the `RPi3B+` booting and spinning the cube.
-The rendering is a bit darker for some reason, than that of the `vkcube` running with `mesa` on an `Intel IvyBridge` machine.
+The rendering is a bit darker, for some reason, than that of the `vkcube` running with `mesa` on an `Intel IvyBridge` machine.